-We identified three RCTs of lasmiditan (1 Phase II and 2 Phase III),51-53 four RCTs of rimegepant (1 Phase II and 3 Phase III),54-57 and three RCTs of ubrogepant (1 Phase II and 2 Phase III)58-60 versus placebo.
-Currently, all the Phase III trials of ubrogepant and one Phase III trial of rimegepant are unpublished and data for these studies were obtained from conference abstracts.
+We identified three RCTs of lasmiditan (1 Phase II and 2 Phase III),23-25 four RCTs of rimegepant (1 Phase II and 3 Phase III),26-29 and three RCTs of ubrogepant (1 Phase II and 2 Phase III)^{30,31 32} versus placebo.
+Currently, one of the Phase III trials of rimegepant is unpublished and data for this study was obtained from conference abstracts.

 All the identified studies were large multicenter studies, conducted predominantly in the United States, and were all focused on the treatment of a single-migraine attack.
 The trials enrolled patients who had at least a one-year history of migraine with or without aura as specified by the International Classification of Headache Disorders (ICHD) diagnostic criteria, who experienced two to eight migraine attacks of moderate to severe intensity per month, with age of onset before 50 years.
 Patients who met the eligibility criteria were randomized to intervention or placebo group and were asked to treat a single migraine attack of moderate or severe intensity within a maximum of four hours of onset.
 Patients and investigators were blinded to treatment assignment.
-Patients used an electronic diary to record their baseline migraine severity, other migraine-associated symptoms (e.g., photophobia, nausea, phonophobia), and response at different time intervals after taking the study drug over a 48 hours period.
+Patients used an electronic diary to record their baseline migraine severity, other migraine-associated symptoms (e.g., photophobia, nausea, phonophobia), and response at different time intervals after taking the study drug over a 48-hour period.
 The trials reported results based on modified intention to treat populations, eliminating patients who did not experience a moderate to severe migraine event during the study period, so the number of participants included in the effect estimates for the outcomes in each trial were often less than the number of patients randomized.

 All trials provided for the use of additional, rescue treatment for patients not responding to the initial study drug or having recurrent symptoms after initial benefit, but there were differences in the rescue treatments permitted and their timing and combinations.
 The lasmiditan and ubrogepant trials permitted the use of an optional second dose (randomized in the lasmiditan trials and open label in the ubrogepant trials).
 In terms of rescue medications allowed, the ubrogepant trials permitted patients to take their usual acute care treatment (including triptans and ergots), while the lasmiditan and rimegepant trials only allowed the use of non-specific migraine medication such as NSAIDS.
-The use of other medications was permitted between two and 24 hours after initial dosing in the lasmiditan trials and between two and 48 hours after initial dosing in the ubrogepant and rimegepant trials, if needed.
+The use of other medications was permitted between two and 24 hours after initial dosing in the lasmiditan trials and between two and 48 hours after initial dosing in the ubrogepant trials, if needed.

 Appendix Tables D1 and D2 contains the key study design and baseline characteristics of each RCT.
 A summary is presented in Table 3.1.
 Over 80% of the patients were female and the average age was approximately 40 years in each trial.
-Patients had been living with migraine for approximately 20 years and had an average of three to five migraine attacks per month.
-Approximately 20% of patients in the lasmiditan and rimegepant trials were on preventive migraine medication.
-This was not reported in the ubrogepant trials.
+Patients had been living with migraine for approximately 20 years, had an average of three to five migraine attacks per month, and about 20% to 25% of patients in the trials were on preventive migraine medication.
 Characteristics of the treated migraine attack were generally similar across trials, with a distribution of approximately 30% and 70% for severe and moderate headache pain intensity, respectively.
 Photophobia was the most common other symptom reported (75% to 90% of patients) and was reported as the most bothersome symptom by 50% to 60% of patients.
 Approximately 40% to 65% of patients reported nausea, and 55% to 75% of patients reported phonophobia.